2021 Storm and Surface Water Master Plan Update

 Major Drainage and Natural Environment Projects

 The 2021-2025 planning period begins with significant spending associated with other utility and transportation projects.
-A significant portion of the funding for the projects is expected to come from our utility funds which will be offset by grants as we are able.
+A large portion of the funding for the projects is expected to come from City utility funds which will be offset by grants when available.

-Once the full rate study is completed in 2021, we will have a better financial understanding of what is needed to manage operating and capital expenditures in the long term.
-Assuming rates and expenses follow current expectations, the Utility should be able to invest a total of $4.8 million from 2017-2020 to address problems.
+The full rate study scheduled in 2021 will provide a better financial understanding of what is needed to manage operating and capital expenditures in the long term.
+Assuming rates and expenses follow current expectations, the Utility is forecasting to invest a total of over $14.9 million from 2021-2025 to address problems.

 Facility Retrofit Projects

 As of 2020, the Utility directly manages over 396 stormwater flow control and treatment facilities (mostly ponds and vaults).
-Many of these facilities were built to older design standards and currently provide little flow control and no water quality benefits.
+Many of these facilities were built to older design standards and do not provide the same performance as what is currently required.

 System Replacement Projects